 Based on geothermal heat pump efficiency, you can also use the platform to heat your floors or even cool down those areas that bake in the sun each day.

 The ability to maintain humidity in your home works both ways, so your system will also act as a dehumidifier when you’re ever in need of a little less in the air.

-10. Your Health and Safety
+10. Indoor Air Quality Health and Safety

 The Department of Energy says that geothermal heat pumps are safer and cleaner for a variety of reasons.

-The DOE says you’re living in a safer home thanks to a geothermal system because it involves “no combustion, no flues and no odors; just safe, reliable operation year after year.”
+The DOE says you’re living in a safer home thanks to a geothermal system because it involves “no combustion, no flues, and no odors; just safe, reliable operation year after year.”

-Many consumers also find geothermal to be more comfortable than a traditional HVAC system because they can deliver a constant flow of air and maintain a consistent level of humidity by using a two-speed fan system.
+Many consumers also find geothermal to be more comfortable than a traditional HVAC system because it can deliver a constant flow of air and maintain a consistent level of humidity by using a two-speed fan system.